wp-plugins/wp-latex/readme.txt

 That is, if you would have written `$some-code$` in a LaTeX document, just write `$latex some-code$` in your WordPress post.

+For the curious, the shortcode syntax is slightly faster for WordPress to process, but the inline syntax is a little easier for us humans to read.
+Pick your poison.

 = Can I change the color of the images produced? =

 Yes.
 You can set the default text color and background color of the images in the Plugins -> WP LaTeX admin page.

-You can also change the color on an image by image basis by specifying `color` and `background` attributes inside the LaTeX shortcode.
+You can also change the colors on an image by image basis by specifying `color` and `background` attributes inside the LaTeX shortcode.
 For example:

 `